Wildhoney/Switzerland/README.md

 }
 ```

-However there's another function from the `utils` called `checkFormValidity` that accepts a form reference &mdash; for example `event.target` on form submission &mdash; and gives you back a tuple of whether the form is valid, and a list of named form fields that don't pass the native validation.
+Additionally there's another function from `utils` called `checkFormValidity` that accepts a form reference &mdash; for example `event.target` on form submission &mdash; and gives you back a tuple of whether the form is valid, and a list of named form fields that don't pass the native validation.
 Each invalid form field yields an object of the [validity state](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) and default browser message for the validation failure, which you can customise later on with a `switch`, `if` or even some kind of object map.

 ```javascript
 function handleSubmit(event) {